 Some PCMs, though, may not be repairable.
 As we said earlier, most remanufacturers will not even touch a PCM if it came out of a flooded vehicle.

-Replacing a PCM is essentially a matter of swapping boxes.
+Replacing a PCM is essentially a matter of swapping boxes assuming the replacement PCM has been preprogrammed correctly for your vehicle application.
 Accessibility can be a problem on some vehicles because the PCM is often buried under or behind other components in the instrument panel, climate control system or console.
 Some are located under a seat and require removing the seat.

 Regardless of the PCM's location, though, one thing you should do prior to removing the old PCM and installing the replacement PCM is disconnect the battery.